- YNP and NPS have been struggling with two major lawsuits related to their Bison herd management plan recently.

 As per KBZK News, NPS stated that the decision to update the BMP was the “culmination of an Environmental Impact Statement (EIS) and National Environmental Policy Act process that began in 2022.”

-About the Yellowstone Bison Herd Lawsuit
+About The Yellowstone Bison Herd Lawsuit

 At present, there are two lawsuits going on against NPS and Yellowstone’s Bison Management Plan.
 These are: